Introduction to Online Backup Solutions

-WholesaleBackup is an online backup solution (backups and restore happen over a network at network speeds).
-Occasionally we’re asked about how one would go about seeding a large backup or restore using a device to increase speed of the first “full” backup or a large restore.
+WholesaleBackup is an online backup solution (backups and restores happen over a network at network speeds).
+Occasionally we’re asked about how one would go about (Seeding Local Backups) seeding a large backup or restore using a device to increase the speed of the first “full” backup or a large restore.

-One has two options for seeding backups.
+One has two options for Seeding Local Backups.
 Using our software client one can perform a full ‘seed’ backup to local media and then transport the encrypted files to your backup server and populating them there, or one can create a dedicated portable backup server to take onto client sites.
-The former method is described in our documentation, so we’ll describe the later here.
+The former method is described in our documentation, so we’ll describe the latter here.

-Of course you can do the same in reverse for local restores, but a simpler option would be to mount a USB drive on your Linux backup server (be sure to format it with a Windows file system which Linux can write to, such as FAT32) and then do a server side restore of the user’s data from the web-console to the USB drive.
-Of course you’ll need to know the user’s encryption key to do this.
+Of course, you can do the same in reverse for local restores, but a simpler option would be to mount a USB drive on your Linux backup server (be sure to format it with a Windows file system that Linux can write to, such as FAT32) and then do a server-side restore of the user’s data from the web-console to the USB drive.
+Of course, you’ll need to know the user’s encryption key to do this.
 You can then ship your customer the USB drive.
 A good resource for mounting USB drives in Ubuntu can be found at: https://help.ubuntu.com/community/Mount/USB